 Providing food to over 100 senior-focused partner agencies, including senior centers and senior housing sites.
 In addition to supplying food, we supported our partner agencies with equipment such as cold storage, expanding agencies’ capacity to help more seniors in need over the years to come.

-Amy Browne is one of the thousands of seniors who receive nutritious food from the Food Bank.
+Maria is one of the thousands of seniors who receive nutritious food from the Food Bank.
 She shared her experience with us during a recent food distribution.
-“Because of inflation, food has become very expensive at the grocery, especially meat,” she told us.
+“This is of huge help, and moreso every day because things are harder every day, everything is more expensive,” she told us.

-“I always look forward to coming here because you can find stuff that you cannot afford to purchase at the grocery store.
-I can make very nice salads, and you can get chicken.
-It helps you prepare very balanced and delicious meals.”
-Thanks to support from partners like you, Amy now has access to the nutritious food she needs to maintain her health and lead an active lifestyle while avoiding hunger.
+“I get emotional knowing there are people that care.”
+Thanks to support from partners like you, Maria has access to the nutritious food she needs to maintain her health and lead an active lifestyle while avoiding hunger.

-In 2021, one fifth of the food distributed was fresh produce.
+In 2022, one-fifth of the food distributed was fresh produce.

 A majority of the food we distributed was rated as nutritious according to the USDA-based nutrition ranking system CHOP (Choose Healthy Options Program).